angeloashmore/react-shopify-hooks/README.md

 - `productVariant`<br/>
   All product variant data for the provided product variant ID

-- `actions`<br/>
-  Collection of functions related to the product variant

-  - `addToCheckout(quantity = 1, checkoutId?)`<br/>
-    Add the product variant to a checkout.
-Defaults to the global checkout.

 - `error`<br/>
   Error message if fetching product variant data failed